BrendanADH/FusionMaintenancePublications2024/README.md

 # Methodology

-A survey of fusion maintenance literature was undertaken to ascertain progress in the field.
+A survey of fusion maintenance literature was undertaken to ascertain progress in the field as of September 2024.
 The following `advanced query' was executed on the Scope online database:

     TITLE("remote maintenance" OR "maintenance" OR "remote handling" AND ("nuclear fusion" OR "nuclear maintenance" OR "tokamak devices" OR "tokamak" OR "ITER" OR "JET" OR "DEMO" OR "CFETR" OR "JT60" OR "JT-60" OR "EAST" OR "ST-E1" OR "ARC" OR "SPARC" OR "GP-FPP" OR "DTT" OR "T-15" OR "PST))